towersvault/shinpokered/README.md

 - The position of both switches in Vermilion Gym are now determined at the same time
 - The switches in Vermilion Gym can now be discovered independently from one another
 - Switches in Vermilion Gym will now properly take into acount vertical adjacents
+- Fixed an issue with trapping moves being allowed on switch-in

 #Bugfixes: